shadowspawn/forest-arborist/notes.md

 * or, support pass-through flags for repo commands with -- if useful?
 * or, options for command
 * unit tests
-* config format test, like httpd -t
+* config format test, like httpd -t.
+Check files read, and nestToRoot matches rootToNest

 Terminology
 * git